transdigiware/blockchain/glossary.md

 {: #glossary-client}
 The client represents the entity that acts on behalf of a user.
 It must connect to a peer for communicating with the blockchain.
 The client might connect to any peer of its choice.
 Clients create and thus invoke transactions.
 The client submits an actual transaction invocation to the endorsers, and broadcasts transaction proposals to the ordering service.

+## Commit
+{: #glossary-commit}
+Referring to a step in the Hyperledger Fabric v2.x chaincode lifecycle, after the number of approvals that are specified in the channel lifecycle endorsement policy are satisfied, the smart contract definition can be committed to a channel, and the peers where it is installed can begin to process requests.

 ## Connection profile
 {: #glossary-connection-profile}